-Queensland Symphony Orchestra presents the Young Instrumentalists Prize.
+Queensland Symphony Orchestra presents the Young Instrumentalist Prize.

 Open to students enrolled in a Queensland secondary school performing on an orchestral instrument (including saxophone) at a minimum standard of AMEB Grade 8.
 Audition pieces must be a movement from a standard concerto for soloist and orchestra with a time limit of no longer than 10 minutes.